open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

     </thead>
         <tr>
             <td>PeerClient</td>
-            <td>Sets up one-to-one video chat for two clients.
-It provides methods to initialize or stop a video call or to join a P2P chat room.
-This object can start a chat when another client joins the same chat room.</td>
+            <td>Sets up one-to-one WebRTC session for two clients.
+It provides methods to initialize or stop a audio/video call and P2P data transmission.</td>
         </tr>
          <tr>
             <td>ConferenceClient</td>
-            <td>Provides connection, local stream publication, and remote stream subscription for a video conference.
+            <td>Provides connection, local stream publication, and remote stream subscription for a audio/video conference.
 The conference client is created by the server side API.
 The conference client is retrieved by the client API with the access token for the connection.</td>
         </tr>
          <tr>
             <td>SipClient</td>